google/flatbuffers/docs/source/Schemas.md

     separated by spaces to OR them, e.g.
     `field: "EnumVal1 EnumVal2"` or `field: "Enum.EnumVal1 Enum.EnumVal2"`.

+When parsing JSON, it recognizes the following escape codes in strings:

+-   `\n` - linefeed.
+-   `\t` - tab.
+-   `\r` - carriage return.
+-   `\b` - backspace.
+-   `\f` - form feed.
+-   `\"` - double quote.
+-   `\\` - backslash.
+-   `\/` - forward slash.
+-   `\uXXXX` - 16-bit unicode code point, converted to the equivalent UTF-8
+    representation.
+-   `\xXX` - 8-bit binary hexadecimal number XX.
+This is the only one that is not in the JSON spec (see http://json.org/), but is needed to be able to encode arbitrary binary in strings to text and back without losing information (e.g. the byte 0xFF can't be represented in standard JSON).

+It also generates these escape codes back again when generating JSON from a binary representation.

 ## Gotchas

 ### Schemas and version control